firity/Firewyni/Planning/Interview templete.md

 ## Goals

-- What is the aim of having this home page ?

-    - HER aim is to be able to communicate with people who are in the same field like her also.

-- What benefits will you get from this webpage ?

-    - Introducing herself.
-(Show what she is working on)

-    - Able to find job.

-    - Can communicate with the world.

-## Interview details

-- User Name: Firewyni

-- Interviewed by: Hasan

 - What is the aim of having this home page?

+  - To be abel to communicate with people who are in the same field like me also

 - What is  your main goal you want to achieved with this home page?

+ - To be abel...

 - What problem will solve the home page?

 - What benefits will you get from this webpage?

+ - Introducing my self (Show what i am working on)

+ - Abel to find Job

+ - Can communicate with the world

 ## Suggestions